davidmz/apng-canvas/README.md

 ([README по-русски](https://github.com/davidmz/apng-canvas/blob/master/README_RU.md))

-APNG-canvas is a library for displaing Animated PNG files in the browsers with canvas support (Google Chrome, Internet Explorer 9, Apple Safari).
+APNG-canvas is a library for displaying Animated PNG files in the browsers with canvas support (Google Chrome, Internet Explorer 9, Apple Safari).

 Working demo: http://davidmz.github.com/apng-canvas/ (around 3 Mb of apng files)

-Discussion in LJ: http://david-m.livejournal.com/tag/apng-canvas (in russain)
+Discussion in LJ: http://david-m.livejournal.com/tag/apng-canvas (in Russian)

 API
 -----------

 The library creates a global object **APNG**, which has several methods.
 All methods are asynchronous and most of them receive an optional callback-argument.
 Methods must be called after DOM tree is loaded.

 For deferred calls, these methods return *promise* objects.
 If jQuery is available, then its [promises](http://api.jquery.com/category/deferred-object/) are used, in other case a compatible interface which supports methods `done`, `fail`, `then` and `always` is used.
-If the method is finished successfully, `callback` and `done` handlers are called (with the same parameters), in case of error `fail` hendlers are called with the error message.
+If the method is finished successfully, `callback` and `done` handlers are called (with the same parameters), in case of error `fail` handlers are called with the error message.

 ### APNG.ifNeeded(callback?)